juliensees/Google-cybersecurity-certificate-notes/module-7.md

         - MUST USE PARENTHESES AFTER "NOT", SO THAT BOTH ASPECTS ARE INCLUDED!

    - BELOW, uses the "in" operator, after creating a list:
-      - the "in" operator tells python to run the loop for every item int he sequence.
+      - the "in" operator tells python to run the loop for every item in the sequence.

   -
         approved_list = ["elarson", "bmoreno", "tshah", "sgilmore", "eraab"]